CaptainPsycho/CaptainPsycho.github.io/articles/20230228-Update-LXC-Debian-Container-running-on-Proxmox-VE-from-Buster-to-Bullseye.md

 # Update Turnkey Linux LXC Debian Conatainer running on Proxmox VE from Buster to Bullseye

+The recommended way of upgrading is to save your changes with tklbam, use a fresh and updated Turnkey image and reimport all your changes.
+When you do not want to go this way and just update the Debian version you can follow this howto.

+This will not update the Turnkey version.

+## HowTo
 - [Proxmox HowTo](https://pve.proxmox.com/wiki/Upgrade_from_6.x_to_7.0)
 - Update current system
     - `apt update`